 Good names make you feel something

-They get a reaction, whether it’s a wry smile or a raised eyebrow.
+They get a reaction—a smile or a raised eyebrow.

 This reaction creates an opportunity for you to show people the difference you can make in their lives.